 Are You at Risk?!

-Here are the most common factors that can increase the risk for having stomach cancer:
+Here are the most common factors that can increase the risk of having stomach cancer:

 - age (over 55)